Things you can only do in the city

 Learn about Aboriginal history on a city walking tour

 Delve into the city’s fascinating Aboriginal heritage on the guided Birrarung Wilam (River Camp) Walk.
 Learn about the history of the Birrarung, which means river of mists, and discover how the land has changed over time.
 You’ll also see incredible large-scale art installations.
-The tour returns to the Koorie Heritage Trust where Aboriginal tools and artifacts are displayed.
+The tour returns to the Koorie Heritage Trust where Aboriginal tools and artefacts are displayed.
 Think boomerangs, possum-skin cloaks, shields and more.

 Visit a gallery frozen in the 19th century

-Multi-award-winning, critically acclaimed and held at an undisclosed East Melbourne location.
+Multi-award-winning, critically acclaimed and held at an unassuming East Melbourne location.
 The Johnston Collection is quite literally a hidden gem.
 The home’s maze of rooms are filled top to bottom with all that’s gilded and antique.
 Think chequerboard floors, glittering chandeliers and portraits of ruffle-necked figures.
 The special house museum hosts exhibitions and events year-round.

 More unique Melbourne experiences